jimka2001/cl-rte/scrutiny/README.md

 unevaluated, along with evaluated values, the value which was returned and what was expected, and the name of the compare function.

-Tests are normally written in their own package, but jimka-test makes absolutely no effort to enforce this.
+Tests are normally written in their own package, but scrutiny makes absolutely no effort to enforce this.
 A useful pattern is the following, defining an application in a package, `"MY-APPLICATION"` and the tests in `"MY-APPLICATION-TEST"`.